sourcegraph/sourcegraph-public-snapshot/doc/dev/issues.md

 ## Triage

 Triage is how we handle issues filed in our repositories.
-For example, if a user reports an unforeseen bug, we often want to fix it in the current release milestone instead of waiting to review it in [release planning](release_planning.md) for the following release.
+For example, if a user reports an unforeseen bug, we often want to fix it in the current release milestone instead of waiting to review it in the next [product planning meeting](product/index.md#meetings) for the following release.
 This may require delaying other work to make time for the fix.

 We use an "eventually consistent" triage process to ensure newly filed issues are handled.